LEEDASILVA/asciiArt/README.md

 - to change the image just copy it and change the name in the function `getImage`:
     - `getImage('image.jpeg')`

+- to get better view of the image zoom - using Ctrl-
 # to optimise :

 - better performance